Compare variable rate mortgages

 With a variable rate mortgage you’re free to switch whenever you like.

-You’ll need to meet the lending criteria in order to switch, and if you switch lenders too, you’ll have to go through the mortgage application process in full.
+You’ll need to meet the lending criteria to switch, and if you switch lenders too, you’ll have to go through the mortgage application process in full.

 Here’s how to prepare for a mortgage application.